Nutlope/pdftochat/README.md

 - [ ] Add analytics to track the number of chats & errors with Vercel Analytics events
 - [ ] Make some changes to the default tailwind `prose` to decrease padding
 - [ ] Add an initial message with sample questions or just add them as bubbles on the page
+- [ ] Protect API routes by making sure users are signed in before executing chats
 - [ ] Add an option to get answers as markdown or in regular paragraphs
 - [ ] Implement something like SWR to automatically revalidate data
 - [ ] Save chats for each user to get back to later in the postgres DB